 The first stage of the research involved a survey of family and friends carers who are members of the Grandparents Raising Grandchildren Network run by Grandparents Plus and funded by the Big Lottery Fund.
 Questions covered carers' demographic, personal and financial circumstances, the children they are looking after and the reasons for children coming into their care.
 They also covered the support received from children's services, contact with the children's parents, whether or not they had a legal order and legal expenses incurred.
-Membership of the Network is free and open to all family and friends carers who are recruited mostly through word of mouth, online and also in response to media stories about family and friends care.
-Others are recruited via the membership of local groups for family and friends carers.
+Membership of the Network is free and open to all family and friends carers who are recruited mostly through word of mouth, online and also in response to media stories about family and friends cares.
 There are currently around 1,700 Network members, most of whom are grandparents.
 The survey was carried out in August and September 2010 using both postal questionnaires and an online version via Survey Monkey.
 255 valid responses were received, of which 32 were from carers aged over 65, 13% of all those responding.
 Responses were cleaned to remove obvious errors and paper responses were recorded on Survey Monkey for analysis.